-a.
-Effectively publicising adoption services, their accessibility, including information about services provided by other agencies
+a) Effectively publicising adoption services, their accessibility, including information about services provided by other agencies

-As well as responding to enquiries from the prospective adopters, the agency actively recruits adoptive families.
-The Agency employs a Marketing Officer who is responsible for generating enquiries using all relevant forms of media.
-This includes local and national press, television, the internet, radio, leafleting and working within the community to generate enquiries.
-Information and enquiries can be received through the Derby City Council website.
-The Agency will accept applications from prospective adopters within a 50 mile radius of Derby City.
-If a suitable prospective family living at a considerable distance from Derby City apply to be assessed for a specific child, Derby City will negotiate with a Adoption Agency local to the family to assess and support them.
-Applicants living a considerable distance from derby who are making general enquiries are referred to their local Adoption Agency.
+As well as responding to enquiries from prospective adopters, the agency actively recruits adoptive families.
+The Adoption Agency has the services of a Marketing Officer (who sits within the Communications Team) who is responsible for generating enquiries using all relevant forms of media.
+This includes local and national press, television, and the internet, radio, leafleting and working within the community to generate enquiries.
+Information and enquiries can be received through the Derby City Council website who will direct enquirers to the Adoption Service.
+The Agency accepts applications from prospective adopters within a 50 mile radius of Derby City.
+If a suitable prospective family living at a considerable distance from Derby City apply to be assessed for a specific child, Derby City will negotiate with an Adoption Agency who is local to the family to assess and support them.
+Applicants living a considerable distance from Derby who are making general enquiries will be referred to their local Adoption Agency.

-b.
-All aspects of the recruitment process, including effective arrangements to advise, assess, counsel and support those who become approved adopters and those who do not
+b) All aspects of the recruitment process, including effective arrangements to advise, assess, counsel and support those who become approved adopters and those who do not